fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Remember to keep the network tab open.
 It might give you a valuable hint...

 You can decide how the diary entries are rendered.
-If you wish, you may take inspiration form the figure below.
+If you wish, you may take inspiration from the figure below.
 Note that the backend API does not return the diary comments, you may modify it to return also those on a GET request.

 #### Exercise 9.17